ToshioCP/Rake-tutorial-for-beginners-en/sec4.md

 ```

 Double click `example/example4/docs/LearningRake.html`, then your brouwser shows the contents.

-Make sure that the contents are the same as the ones in `sec1.md` to `sec4.md`.
+#### Clean and clobber

-#### clean and clobber
+In the converting process, the file "LearningRake.md" has been created.

-In this process, the file "LearningRake.md" is an intermediate file, which may be useless once the target file is created.
+It is an intermediate file, which may be useless once the target file is created.
 And it is probably appropriate that such intermediate files should be removed.
 The clean task performs such operations.

 - require `rake/clean`
-- Add intermediate files to the FileList object pointed to by the constant `CLEAN`.
+- Add intermediate files to the constant `CLEAN`, which is the FileList object.
 There are some methods to add files to `CLEAN` such as `<<`, `append`, `push`, and `include`.
 - Task `clean` removes all the files stored in `CLEAN`